DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Threat Model

-\paragraph{Adversary's capabilities and goals.} We consider a powerful adaptive \emph{gray-box} attacker who (i) knows that the defender uses \textsc{DP-Fusion}, (ii) knows the LLM's architecture and weights, (iii) observes both the privatized output from \textsc{DP-Fusion} and (iv) the original document with all private tokens removed (see 3.a in Figure \ref{fig:your_label_yes_we_will_keep_it_this_and_never_change_it_because_i_am_lame}), but does not have access to any logit from the LLM.
-The attacker's objective is to correctly infer the missing sensitive tokens.
+\textbf{Adversary's capabilities and goals.} We consider a powerful adaptive \emph{gray-box} attacker who (i) knows the private inference method used by the defender, (ii) knows the defender's LLM's architecture and weights, (iii) observes both the privatized output and (iv) the original document with all private tokens redacted (see 3.a in Figure \ref{fig:your_label_yes_we_will_keep_it_this_and_never_change_it_because_i_am_lame}), but does not have access to any hidden activation in the LLM, including logits or final output probabilities from the LLM.
+The attacker's objective is to correclty infer the missing sensitive tokens with high probability.
 We further allow the attacker to access the entire original document, except for the specific privacy group being targeted (e.g., all context except the masked \texttt{NAME} tokens), meaning that all-but-one privacy groups are revealed.
-This simulates existing attacks that have successfully extracted system prompts embedded within hidden LLM contexts \cite{black_box_system_prompt_extr,leaked_system_prompts,prompt_extraction,inversion_main}.

-Additionally, we assume that the attacker has a candidate set $C_{j^*}$ of possible private tokens, including the true ones.
-We formalise the interaction through the following game.
+This simulates strong attacks that can successfully extract full system prompts~\citep{black_box_system_prompt_extr,prompt_extraction}.
+Additionally, we assume that the attacker has a candidate set $C_{j^*}$ of possible private tokens, which always includes the true tokens.
+This interaction is formalized by the following game.